equk/equk-gatsby/content/pages/about.md

 ## Linux

 I use Archlinux as my desktop OS with a tiling wm.<br />
-Screenshots & info on my setup can be found on my <a href="/2019/07/24/automated-dotfiles">Automated dotfiles</a> article.<br />
+Screenshots & info on my setup can be found on my <a href="https://github.com/equk/dotfiles" aria-label="View on GitHub" target="_blank" rel="noopener noreferrer">dotfiles repo</a> on github.<br />
 I started using linux as my desktop OS in 1997.

 <p class="text-center"><img class="inline" src="/media/images/2019/05/gentoo-signet.svg" alt="gentoo" width="128px">